Student Organization Resources

 - Create Member Shout-outs and highlight members of your organization.
 This is also a great way to highlight and thank your senior members!

-- Engage members and create dance challenges or host contests for your members to earn org swag.
-Have members submit and have all members vote on their favorite ones.
+- Engage members and create bonding nights such as karaoke nights or have contests for your members to earn org swag.
+Have members vote on their favorite ones.

 Remember that engaging your members is all about building community and a place for your members to feel accepted and welcome.
 When you plan ways to engage members, think of the following things to help you come up with ideas and implement those ideas for your organization:

 - Be inclusive

 - Do your scheduled times fit for all your members, or just a specific group?
 If you’re having virtual meetings, are some members in places that have less access to phone/internet or technology?

 - Do your members feel comfortable participating in the events you have planned?
 Asking members for ideas and allowing members to vote on ideas can be helpful for creating meaningful engaging opportunities for your members.

 - Does your event/plan allow all members to participate to the same degree?
 Can all members relate?

 - Use committees to help engage members in your organization more.
 Assign all members to committees that will help plan and execute different aspects of your organization.
 Allowing members to help make decisions and be a part of committees can help them feel more tied to your organization and invested in your organization.

 - Support members within their individual experiences.
 Allow members time to share what is going on in their lives and their perspective of different topics.
 Creating a space in your organization for members to feel listened to and supported can greatly increase your organization’s community and culture.